Purchasing a Home Post Divorce

 There is nothing wrong with renting for a six-month or year lease to let the dust settle after your divorce.
 After some months have passed, you will have a better idea of your financial situation and what you want your life to look like moving forward – both of which play a major part in the home buying process.

 2. Get clear on your financial situation post-divorce.

-One of the biggest considerations when buying a home is your financial circumstances – what income you are bringing in and what your ongoing costs are.
+One of the biggest considerations when buying a home is your financial circumstances – what income you are bringing in and your ongoing costs.
 These factors limit your ability to make a down payment and to pay a mortgage.
-But, while your finances may have been relatively consistent before the divorce, there is a good chance that the divorce is going to cause some disturbances.
+But, while your finances may have been relatively consistent before the divorce, there is a good chance that the divorce will cause some disturbances.

-Depending on where you’re at, you may need to pay attorney fees, child support, spousal support, divide up savings and investments, etc. You may have considerably less money after the divorce than you did before, or more financial obligations – like taking care of children on your own.
-See these tax tips for divorcing couples which show some of the considerations post-divorces when it comes to finances, taxes and living arrangements.
+Depending on where you’re at, you may need to pay attorney fees, child support, spousal support, divide up savings and investments, etc. You may have considerably less money after the divorce than you did before or more financial obligations – like taking care of children on your own.
+See these tax tips for divorcing couples, which show some of the considerations post-divorce regarding finances, taxes, and living arrangements.

 You want to look carefully at the divorce documents to verify what your obligations are following the divorce.
 Your lender will want to check that you can afford a mortgage, so you will need to have all your documentation in order.

 It’s okay to share expenses in a marriage, so you probably have many mutual obligations with your ex.
 Separating your finances is part of the divorce process, but sometimes there can still be accounts and obligations that slip through the cracks.
 The easiest way to find problem areas is to order your credit report.
 You can get your report for free once a year, but even if you are not entitled to a free report, it is still worth paying the fee to get accurate information on your finances.